Instructions for WebAdvisor Registration

 - Department Head Registration Approval Proxy is back-up to all department faculty and their advisees.

-- Individual instructors will submit the names of students who will be either a). granted consent to take a specific course section (previously called ‘permission-only courses') or b). for whom the instructor is approving for an override to the prerequisite or a registration restriction, such as class-year or major-only requirements.
+- Individual instructors will submit the names of students who will be either a). granted consent to take a specific course section, or b). for whom the instructor is approving for an override to the prerequisite or a registration restriction, such as class-year or major-only requirements.

 - For example, if a course description states: Prerequisites: ECON 101, sophomore standing and instructor consent; then the Instructor Consent process will override all three requirements.

-- Instructors manage this by entering approved student names on a WebAdvisor screen.
+- Instructors manage this by entering approved student usernames on a WebAdvisor screen (like rlee14).